 - Cayenne pepper – if you like a little zing, add about 1/2 teaspoon to start.

-- Hot sauce – don’t have any Cayenne on hand, a dash of hot sauce like Tobasco can also give this a bit of flavor.
+- Hot sauce – don’t have any Cayenne on hand?
+A dash of hot sauce, like Tabasco, can also add a bit of flavor.

-- Smoked paprika – if you have it on hand, this adds a subtle touch of smokiness to the dip, I recommend 1 teaspoon.
+- Smoked paprika – if you have it on hand, this adds a subtle touch of smokiness to the dip, I recommend one teaspoon.

 - Garnish with bacon bits and sliced green onions or chives.
 You can even mix them into the dip if you prefer.